 Current projects include:

 Breastfeeding and chronic disease risk in childhood (obesity, allergies, asthma)

-Breastfeeding and cardiometabolic health in adulthood
+Breastfeeding and chronic disease risk in adulthood

 Impact of human-milk based fortifiers on gut microbiota and oxidative stress in premature infants

 Developmental origins of responsiveness to behavioural vaccines: moderation of PAX effects by early-life exposures and biological factors in the Manitoba CHILD cohort

 Immunomodulatory factors in breast milk on the development of allergic disease: translational research in pre-clinical models and the CHILD birth cohort